jamesonarnett/expenseApp/README.md

 # expenseApp
-An app made with React to expense items to a list.
+An app made with React to add expense items to a list.